NukolLodda/Flopcraft/README.md

 ___
 **Where Are Modussy's Aesthetic Music**

-It is noted that the music discs were removed to prevent any copyright claims on to my mod however, if you want to listen to music using this mod, you have to record a song down and convert it to an ogg file using <a href="https://convertio.co/">this link</a>
+The music discs were removed to prevent any legal trouble with my mod however, if you want to listen to music using this mod, you have to record a song down and convert it to an ogg file using <a href="https://convertio.co/">this link</a>